The tiff, is the reference format for saving important images like those we will produce with clinical dosimetry scanner.

 BMP formats, JPEG and GIF

-A bitmap (bitmap) It is one of the many types of formats for images.
+A bitmap (bitmap) It is one of the many types of image formats.
 Take the extension .bmp.

 Computers use bits 1 Y 0 to store data.
 A bitmap is literally that, a map of ones and zeros that make up a particular image when rendering.